.avif)

 Example: A company’s tutorial video with captions ranks higher on Google because search engines can crawl the transcript.

-Captions and translated subtitles help content cross language barriers, allowing businesses and creators to reach international audiences effortlessly.
+Captions and translated AI subtitles help content cross language barriers, allowing businesses and creators to reach international audiences effortlessly.

 Example: A U.S.-based brand adding captions in multiple languages to its promotional video to attract global customers.